Islam: Early Islamic period (632–750)

-Abu Bakr's leadership oversaw the beginning of the compilation of the Qur'an.
+Abu Bakr's leadership oversaw the beginning of the compilation of the Quran.
 The Caliph Umar ibn Abd al-Aziz set up the committee, The Seven Fuqaha of Medina, and Malik ibn Anas wrote one of the earliest books on Islamic jurisprudence, the Muwatta, as a consensus of the opinion of those jurists.
-The Kharijites believed there is no compromised middle ground between good and evil, and any Muslim who commits a grave sin becomes an unbeliever.
-The term is also used to refer to later groups such as Isis.
+The Kharijites believed there was no compromised middle ground between good and evil, and any Muslim who committed a grave sin would become an unbeliever.
+The term "kharijites" would also be used to refer to later groups such as ISIS.
 The Murji'ah taught that people's righteousness could be judged by God alone.
 Therefore, wrongdoers might be considered misguided, but not denounced as unbelievers.
 This attitude came to prevail into mainstream Islamic beliefs.

 The Umayyad dynasty conquered the Maghreb, the Iberian Peninsula, Narbonnese Gaul and Sindh.
 The Umayyads struggled with a lack of legitimacy and relied on a heavily patronized military.
-Since the jizya tax was a tax paid by non-Muslims which exempted them from military service, the Umayyads denied recognizing the conversion of non-Arabs as it reduced revenue.
+Since the jizya tax was a tax paid by non-Muslims which exempted them from military service, the Umayyads denied recognizing the conversion of non-Arabs, as it reduced revenue.
 While the Rashidun Caliphate emphasized austerity, with Umar even requiring an inventory of each official's possessions, Umayyad luxury bred dissatisfaction among the pious.
-The Kharijites led the Berber Revolt leading to the first Muslim states independent of the Caliphate.
-In the Abbasid revolution, non-Arab converts (mawali), Arab clans pushed aside by the Umayyad clan, and some Shi'a rallied and overthrew the Umayyads, inaugurating the more cosmopolitan Abbasid dynasty in 750.
+The Kharijites led the Berber Revolt, leading to the first Muslim states independent of the Caliphate.
+In the Abbasid Revolution, non-Arab converts (mawali), Arab clans pushed aside by the Umayyad clan, and some Shi'a rallied and overthrew the Umayyads, inaugurating the more cosmopolitan Abbasid dynasty in 750.